satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 planning, execution, and documentation (Butler, 2005).
 This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

-We are gravely concerned with the current review process, and believe that it has compromised the integrity of science.
-It promotes bias, elitism, often prolific but substandard contributions, as well as misleading metrics that emphasize the number of contributions in given journals rather than their quality.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing